-After enjoying the Garmin Forerunner 935 for the past two years, I've come to rely on its long battery life during an ultramarathon, its accurate GPS mapping when running through the city and mountains alike, and its slim profile for everyday wear.
+After enjoying the Garmin Forerunner 935, I've come to rely on its long battery life during an ultramarathon, its accurate GPS mapping when running through the city and mountains alike, and its slim profile for everyday wear.
 Garmin's running analytics allow me to get a quick read on whether I had a strong workout or not.

 The first thing that pops out about the design of the Forerunner 945 is that it is identical to the 935.
 When I was testing the 945 out, I had to always double-check that I was putting the right model on.
 Size, weight and finishes all match the 935.
 This is not bad, as the 935 had a good design, but it doesn’t give existing users a reason to upgrade to the newer model.